James Trappe: Hypogeous Fungi or ‘Truffles’

 Trappe first encountered truffles in the wild in the late 1950s during his Ph.D. thesis research.
 Since then Trappe has become widely regarded as one of the foremost experts on truffles in the world.
 In his search for truffle specimens he has collected on "every continent except Africa and Antarctica".

 Mycorrhizae

 Trappe has also been keenly interested in the role that mycorrhizal fungi (which many truffles are) in natural environments.
 As early as his undergraduate tenure he was doing work on the subject, and his PhD thesis was to monograph Cenococcum graniforme, one of the most ubiquitous and promiscuous mycorrhizal symbiotes on the planet.
 However, more notable in his early career was his pioneering compilation of mycorrhizal fungi, which is “one of the most cited papers in mycorrhizal research”.
-In his postdoctoratal research he elucidated the mycorrhizal causes of poor colonization and growth by Pseudotsuga menziesii in soils without enough mycorrhizal symbiotes present in the area.
+In his postdoctoral research he elucidated the mycorrhizal causes of poor colonization and growth by Pseudotsuga menziesii in soils without enough mycorrhizal symbiotes present in the area.
 To date he is one of the major voices in mycorrhizal research, particularly with respect to its application to forestry.